Aegolius funereus richardsoni

 5 Oct 1916 Inland, Clay Co (cited above).

 The other reports are as follows.
-One was seen in a barn in Webster Co 16-17 Dec 1963 (Turner 1964); it was described as being the size of a screech owl, but without ear tufts, with a pale bill.
-One captured live in Lincoln, Lancaster Co 10 Dec 1892 (Bruner et al 1904) was said to be in the UNSM collection, but it cannot now be located (Bray et al 1986).
+One seen in a barn in Webster Co 16-17 Dec 1963 was described as being the size of a screech owl, but without ear tufts, with a pale bill (Turner 1964).
+One captured live in Lincoln, Lancaster Co 10 Dec 1892 (Bruner et al 1904) was said to be in the UNSM collection but was not able to be located (Bray et al 1986).
 Another was said to have been perched on a “shock of grass” near Salt Creek in Lancaster Co 19 Oct 1907 (Swenk 1907).

 Comments: The Boreal Owl breeds close to western Nebraska in southeast Wyoming and north-central Colorado; it is considered nomadic (Hayward and Hayward 2020), and so it seems possible that birds may reach Nebraska from Colorado or Wyoming in severe winters.
-However, all records from neighboring states are from eastern South Dakota and Iowa, likely originating from Minnesota.
-There are four from South Dakota, all near the eastern border, Aug-Jan (Tallman 2002), and about 10 for Iowa, all but two (Nov and “spring”) prior to 1915 (http://iowabirdrecords.org/Reports).
+However, the only records for neighboring states other than Wyoming and Colorado are from eastern South Dakota and Iowa, likely originating from Minnesota.
+There are four from South Dakota, all near the eastern border, Aug-Jan (Tallman 2002), and about 10 for Iowa, all but two (Nov 2004 and Mar 2014) prior to 1917 (IOURC).
 In Minnesota, this species stages occasional invasions, during which birds appear mid-Jan through Mar, and are usually emaciated (Janssen 1987).
-Since 1976, a consistent fall migration has been detected in Minnesota, beginning in Oct (Janssen 1987).
+Since 1976, a consistent fall migration has been detected in Minnesota, beginning in Oct (Janssen 1987), with a major invasion in winter 2004-2005.

 Images